Garee/garyblackwood.co.uk/src/pages/running.md

 path: "/running"
 ---

-**Current goal:** Run 40 miles per week to maintain an aerobic base.
+**Currently:** Building an aerobic base before starting a training cycle for the Manchester Marathon.

 ## 2019